 We all know physical appearance is just a part of who you are.
-Clearly too much emphasis has been placed on appearance in today’s world.
+Clearly too much emphasis has been placed on appearance in Kardashian Culture.
 So, if appearance says little about your value as a person, what does say something about your character and value as a person to you?
 How do you define yourself?
 Is it in terms of being a loving mom?
 A kind friend?
-A competent athlete?
 Capable at your job?
-It is probably a combination of some of these things that make up how you define your whole person, your character and value.
+It's probably a combination of these things that make up your whole you.

 Many women spend the healthy years we have being alive distracted from living because we feel shame about our bodies.
 Many women engage in a tremendous amount of self-judgment and self-punishment around food and weight.
-Even Oprah, one of the most successful women on the planet, probably goes to bed feeling guilty because of what she ate that day.
 Time spent being disappointed in yourself can be a remarkable time-sink in a person’s life.
 Research shows that the average women spends 31 years of her life dieting.
 How much time have you spent in past decades telling yourself that your body was flawed?
-Look at pictures of yourself from those olden days; do you now realize how wonderful you actually looked?
-From an objective vantage point, you can appreciate the smile on your younger face and look in your younger eyes, and not hone in on just how thin (or not) your legs looked.

-The ultimate goal in having a positive body image is to feel comfortable in our skin.
-Part of the paradigm shift we hope to achieve is accepting our bodies unconditionally.
-In my blog Eating Intentions I spoke of loving yourself unconditionally as your grandmother would have done.
-But, there is a further step to feeling comfortable in your skin, you actually have to believe your body is not flawed.
-How is that to be done, if 80% of us feel that there is something wrong with our bodies, that we are flawed from a standard?
-How can we do that if most of us believe deep down that we are only lovable or acceptable at a certain weight we either maintain by living in food prison or that we hope to get to someday when that diet actually works?
+People with body confidence feel comfortable in their skin.
+This is a tall task today; to do this you actually have to believe your body is not flawed.
+How can we feel believe we are not flawed if 75% of us women in Kardashian Culture believe that there is something wrong with our bodies?
+Most of us believe deep down that we are only lovable or acceptable at a certain weight that we either maintain by living in food prison or that we hope to get to someday when that diet actually works?